A new Tampa Bay History Center exhibit chronicles 500 years of Black history in the Tampa Bay region

 “This is a good example of a place where we want to tell a diverse story.
 Slavery was certainly part of this, most people were enslaved," Massey said.
 "But there were also free people from Africa that traveled as well."

-Each stop covers about a hundred years or so and includes an interactive display allowing visitors to dive deeper into the history.
+Each stop covers about 100 years or so and includes an interactive display allowing visitors to dive deeper into the history.

 One of the oldest pieces in the exhibit is an 1838 map of Fort Brooke, where military officials coordinated the Seminole Wars.